hellohaptik/docs_haptik/docs/bot-builder/basic/user-says-guidelines.md

 ![Setup Disambiguation](assets/bot-builder-user-says/set_up_disambiguate.png)

 > *Note*: If Disambiguate message is not marked on node, we pick *Node name* field as default.
+Bot builders can catch this and then go back to mark all node-wise user says for disambiguation response.